xuganchen/backtest/README.md

 * _Backtest_: the code of this backtesting system
 * _DOCUMENT_: the documents of _Backtest_, _BayesianOptimization_ and _hyperopt_
+* _strategy_: the folder of strategies
     * xxxxStrategy.py: the specific strategy, you can run them directly
     * xxxxStrategy_BO.ipynb: parameter adjusted file corresponding to "xxxxStrategy.py" using _Bayesian Optimization_
     * xxxxStrategy_hyperopt.ipynb: parameter adjusted file corresponding to "xxxxStrategy.py" using TPE based on [_hyperopt_](https://github.com/hyperopt/hyperopt) package
 * _result_: results of some strategies using Beyesian Optimization and TPE.
 And the HTML file from xxxxStrategy_BO.ipynb and xxxxStrategy_hyperopt.ipynb
 * _BayesianOptimization_: the method of Bayesian Optimization, uesd to adjust parameters
 * _Binance_: data that have been processed into "OHLC" format. (using Backtest.open_json_gz_files and Backtest.generate bars)